YurkaninRyan/tkplaceholder.io/src/pages/algebraic-effects-help-us-optimize-for-change/index.md

 }
 ```

-### Good Architecture Helps Systems and New Developers Grow

-This solution above has some [serious issues](http://callbackhell.com/) at scale.
+This solution has some [serious issues](http://callbackhell.com/) at scale.
 It causes drag while refactoring and makes it harder for new developers to fall into the [pit of success.](https://blog.codinghorror.com/falling-into-the-pit-of-success/)

-1. For every abstraction in your system, you need to be aware of the `onError` function.
-It would be easy for a new developer entering your codebase to make a mistake and forget to pass it along.
-2. The control flow of your entire system needs to account for the cases where errors cause early returns.
-We have to work with the callstack.

-Imagine coming into a company with no context of the system, and trying to add something to it that has early returns and threads handlers.
+### Good Architecture Helps Codebases and Developers Scale

+Imagine having to write code in a layer that lives between `double` and the rest of the code.

 ```js
 import double from "./double";